 - Technical components (related to the completeness of the application)

-By consensus, the review committee makes recommendations to the regional partnership council or statewide Board.
+By consensus, the review committee makes funding recommendations to the regional partnership council or statewide Board.
 One or multiple grants may be awarded under an RFGA.

 All applications submitted and opened are public records.
 Applications and review committee assessments will be open and available to public inspection within 30 days of an award being made.